 How do you use it?

-Apple cider vinegar can be very harsh on the teeth and throat, so you want to dilute it with water and start with 1-2 teaspoons to begin that’s ok too.
+Apple cider vinegar can be very harsh on the teeth and throat, so you want to dilute it with lemon water or just use 1-2 teaspoons, that’s ok too.
 Use a straw to avoid contact with teeth.
 Brush your teeth 30 min or so later (not right after drinking).
-Online, you will hear that most people do 1-2 teaspoons or 1-2 tablespoons, but it’s up to you.
+Online, you will hear that most people do 1-2 teaspoons or 1-2 tablespoons, but it’s up to you and your needs.
 I suggest that you do your own research and see what works for you.
-When in doubt, start off with a small amount (1 tsp in 16oz of water).
+If you’ve ever had a bad reaction to vinegar of any kind, then don’t use ACV.

-Apple Cider should be treated like a nutritional supplement, like taking vitamins or fiber.
-This is not a weight loss quick fix.
+Apple Cider should be treated like a nutritional supplement, similar to taking vitamins or fiber.
+This is not a weight loss quick fix or cure.
 It’s not a sure thing and drinking apple cider vinegar alone will not cause you to lose weight.
+You still need to eat right and embrace regular exercise if you’re looking to achieve weight loss or greater wellness, but apple cider vinegar can be a tool.
 I’ve heard from people who said that apple vinegar didn’t agree with them and their stomach was upset.
-You still need to eat right and embrace regular exercise.
+There are medical conditions for which drinking vinegar is an absolute no no, so be aware that this is not for everyone.